Naoghuman/Dream-Better-Worlds/DBW-Application/documents/general/TechnicalInformations.md

 ### Current release<a name="CurrentRelease" />

-Current pre-release is `v0.2.0` which contains following points:
+Current pre-release is `v0.2.1` which contains following points:
-* The main focus in this release is the new functionality for testdata generation.
+* The main focus in this pre-release is on `Performance` in `Testdata` generation.
-  With the new class `TestdataApplication.java` in the modul `DBW-Application` the developer can create testdata for every entity in `Dream-Better-Worlds` from 100 to 100.000.
+  Now its takes only 5.5sec for 100.000 entities instead 50sec.
-* Also the `Coding Rules` in convention with the library `afterburner.fx` are rewritten from .txt to .md files.
+* For the planed (in the next pre-release) enhancement `Performance in the Gui` a new module `DBW-Application-Performance` is created with basic functionalities.

 Detailed information about the current pre-release can be found here:
-* [Release v0.2.0 (2015-11-11 17:20)]
+* [Release v0.2.1 (2015-12-13 02:45)]

 ### Overview releases in Dream-Better-Worlds<a name="OverviewReleasesInDreamBetterWorlds" />